Zon-Phoo-56/Repo-assignment/README.md

 #Zon Phoo's Github readme file
 This is my readme from github account.
-This is the main Branch.
+This is the main branch.